Curriculum

 Clinical Fellowship in Evaluation and Treatment of Children and Adolescents with Neurodevelopmental Disabilities

+The Division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s announces the availability of a Research Postdoctoral Fellowship focused on intervention research related to Autism Spectrum Disorder, Emotion Dysregulation, and Regulating Together.
+This 2 year research fellowship position is within the clinical research lab of Rebecca Shaffer, PsyD whose research focuses on Autism Spectrum Disorder, emotion dysregulation, and fragile X syndrome.
 The fellow will work directly on two funded intervention trials focused on Regulating Together, 1) Department of Defense Clinical Trial examining facilitators and barriers to treatment success, and 2) an NICHD R01 examining the additive effects of canine assistance.
-The fellow will participate in psychological testing, physiological measurement and analysis of heart rate variability, cognitive flexibility computer testing, and intervention implementation including with Regulating Together, canine assisted, and a study skills control group.
+The fellow will participate in psychological testing, physiological measurement and analysis of heart rate variability, cognitive flexibility computer testing, and intervention implementation including with Regulating Together, canine assisted, and an executive functioning skills group.
 Other active studies in the lab focus on phenotyping, early diagnosis and intervention, and fragile X intervention.
-There are many opportunities for additional research and clinical experiences including leading presentations and publications if the fellow is interested.
+There are many opportunities for independent research related to the studies, clinical experiences, and leading presentations and publications if the fellow is interested.
 Diagnostic testing and intervention experiences with fragile X are also available if the fellow so desires.
 Additionally, supervision experience with undergraduate and graduate students and coordinators is available.
-Responsibilities can be arranged to meet supervised hour requirements for licensure.
+Responsibilities can be arranged to meet supervised hour requirements for licensure as well as the fellow’s unique interests and goals.

-The Shaffer lab is very involved in the local autism community through community events and partnerships with local school districts which provides additional event experiences throughout the year.
-Our lab is part of a larger multidisciplinary group, the Neurobehavioral lab, which is a large team including child psychiatrists, licensed clinical psychologists, social workers and research coordinators.
+The Shaffer Lab is very involved in the local autism community through community events and partnerships with local school districts which provides additional event experiences throughout the year.
+Our lab is part of a larger multidisciplinary group, The Neurobehavioral Lab, which is a large team including child psychiatrists, licensed clinical psychologists, social workers, and research coordinators.
+For more information, please contact Rebecca Shaffer, PsyD.

 Clinical Neuropsychology/Psychology Fellowship Program

+Housed within the Division of Behavioral Medicine and Clinical Psychology, the fellowship program in Neuropsychology (Neuropsychology Training Director: Thea Quinton, PhD, ABPP, Associate Training Director: Dean Beebe, PhD, ABPP) has an opening for one 2-year position.
 This fellowship conforms to the guidelines established by the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
 Fellows receive broad clinical training with diverse neurologic and medical populations, participate in a variety of didactic activities, and contribute to ongoing research programs.
 We use an apprenticeship model focused on active mentoring, career development, professional role identity, and development of skills in clinical care and research that ensures success as a scientist-practitioner.
+For more information about the neuropsychology fellowship and a list of needed application materials, please click here to view our brochure.

-T32 Research Fellowship in Child Behavior and Nutrition
+NIH T32 Research Fellowship in Child Behavior and Nutrition

 Postdoctoral Fellowship in Eating Disorders Treatment and Research

-The fellow will have opportunities to participate in study coordination, manuscript and grant preparation, and to be involved in multiple ongoing collaborative projects in childhood heart disease, working with researchers in medical psychology, cardiology, cardiac surgery, developmental psychobiology, neuroscience, radiology, genetics, nursing, and biostatistics, in partnership with our Heart Institute Patient and Family Advisory Council.
-Projects may include clinical trials and prospective cohort studies, as well as investigations of the effects of early medical adversity on child neurodevelopmental outcomes.
+The fellow will have opportunities to participate in study coordination, manuscript and grant preparation, and to be involved in multiple ongoing collaborative projects in childhood heart disease, working with researchers in medical psychology, cardiology, cardiac surgery, neuroscience, genetics, nursing, and biostatistics, in partnership with our Heart Institute Patient and Family Advisory Council.
+Projects may include clinical trials and prospective cohort studies, as well as investigations of the effects of early medical adversity on infant and child neurodevelopmental outcomes.
 While this fellowship position is primarily research-focused, clinical research is a key aspect of the position and applicants with strong clinical experience, research interest, and scientist-practitioner training are encouraged to apply.
 Additional clinical training opportunities are also available.
+For specific inquiries about this position, please contact Nadine Kasparian, PhD, MAPS.

 Training Objectives

-• Fellow will be able to provide clinical care in a manner, which is sensitive to individual differences of all persons, is non-discriminatory, and which respects and protects human and civil rights.
+• Fellow will be able to provide clinical care in a manner which is sensitive to individual differences of all persons, is non-discriminatory, and which respects and protects human and civil rights.

 • Fellow will be able to provide clinical care only within the context of a professional relationship and according to American Psychological Association Ethical Codes and standards.